travsart/mod-ah-bot/README.md

 	- Empty the list to have crafted goods appear in the AH, or use other IDs you want to keep separate
  - Moved database configuration completely to config

+New: Added MarketPrice and MarketResetThreshold where prices will fluctuate with the market

 ## Installation

 ```